Managing tables and directories

 - In the management console

-- Choose Create → Directory on the right side of the page.
+- Select Create → Directory on the right side of the page.

-- Enter the directory name and click Create directory.
+- Enter a name for your directory and click Create directory.